-- 13.1 Section 13 of the Report focuses on the remittance of cash and stock to and from branches.
-Paragraphs 7.16 and 7.29 of the Part One Briefing describe the remittance process. - 13.2 On occasions issues can arise such as cash pouches not being received or there being less or more cash within the pouch than stated.
-This will result in a Transaction Correction being raised. - 13.3 If the cash centre remits a cash pouch to a branch and it is not received this will not result in a loss to the branch.
+1. Section 13 of the Report focuses on the remittance of cash and stock to and from branches.
+Paragraphs XX and XX of the Part One Briefing described the remittance process.
+2. On occasions issues can arise such as cash pouches not being received or there being less or more cash within the pouch than stated.
+This will result in a Transaction Correction being raised.
+3. If the cash centre remits a cash pouch to a branch and it is not received this will not result in a loss to the branch.
 The cash centre will investigate why the pouch has not arrived and ultimately bear the loss.
 The cash pouch is scanned upon receipt by the branch and therefore it is only at this stage that the cash is registered on Horizon as being held in branch.
 From this point any loss of cash is the responsibility of the branch and Subpostmaster.
 There may be some occasions when the pouch barcode will not scan.
-In such circumstances the pouch is entered as received manually by keying in the barcode number. - 13.4 If there is more cash within the pouch than stated the branch should report this within 24 hours of receipt.
-This will result in a surplus to the branch and a Transaction Correction is issued to correct the balance on Horizon. - 13.5 In circumstances where the pouch contains less cash than expected the matter should be reported by the Subpostmaster within 24 hours of receipt.
-The issue is investigated by the Post Office cash centre.
+In such circumstances the pouch is entered as received manually.
+4. If there is more cash within the pouch than stated the branch should report this within 24 hours of receipt.
+This will result in a surplus to the branch and a Transaction Correction is issued to correct the balance on Horizon.
+5. In circumstances where the pouch contains less cash than expected the matter should be reported by the Subpostmaster within 24 hours of receipt.
+The issue is investigated by the cash centre.
 If the cash centre accepts that the pouch contains less cash due to their error they will bear the loss (if any).
-A Transaction Correction is issued to the branch to correct the balance on Horizon. - 13.6 Where the cash centre does not accept that it is their error the Subpostmaster is invited to review the security cameras that monitor the loading of cash into the pouch at the cash centre.
+A Transaction Correction is issued to the branch to correct the balance on Horizon.
+Where the cash centre does not accept that it is their error the Subpostmaster is invited to review the security cameras monitoring the pouch.
 If the Subpostmaster wishes to continue to challenge the amount received they can do so through the FSC in the same way that a Transaction Correction is challenged.
-If less cash is held on Horizon a Transaction Correction would be issued.
+If less cash is held in Horizon a Transaction Correction would be issued.
 The loss can be placed in the suspense account whilst the matter is investigated and resolved.